varsha-203019/SCT_SD_4/README.md

 Extract product names using <h2> tags.

-Extract prices using <p>Price: tags.
+Extract prices using <p>Price tags.

 Print the data in a structured format or save to CSV.